 1. in the case of a subscription version of the Software, for an initial period of 12 months from the date of registration of the Software.
 This Licence will automatically renew for a further 12 month period upon the payment of Reckon’s annual subscription fee.
 If the annual subscription fee is not paid on or before the termination of the current 12 month period, this Licence will automatically terminate;

-2. In the upgrade/full version of the Software, indefinitely, however: (A) you may be required to periodically verify your licence details and have the Software reactivated as per clause 4 in order to keep using the Software; and (B) if you need to reinstall the Software, you will need a copy of your original CD (or other media on which the Software was provided, such as a download link) and the installation key code.
+2. in the upgrade/full non-subscription version of the Software, until the commencement of the Sunset Period, however: (A) you may be required to periodically verify your licence details and have the Software reactivated as per clause 4 in order to keep using the Software; and (B) if you need to reinstall the Software, you will need a copy of your original CD (or other media on which the Software was provided, such as a download link) and the installation key code.
 If you do not have the CD, you will need to pay for the postage associated with sending the CD to you.
 A CD version may not be available and needs to be confirmed with Reckon Customer Service.
 Clause 4(9) 9 outline when Reckon may charge you a fee for the provision of a replacement key code and, more importantly, when a replacement key code will not be provided by Reckon due to the operation of Reckon’s sunset policy; and

-3. Reckon may discontinue the Software upon giving you at least 30 days’ prior written notice, in which event Reckon will offer you an alternative cloud based version of the software on commercial terms.
+3. Reckon may discontinue the Software upon giving you at least 30 days’ prior written notice, in which event Reckon will offer you an alternative version of the software on commercial terms.

 2. Termination for breach: Either Party may terminate this Licence if the other party is in breach of its terms and fail to remedy such breach within 7 days of request to do so.

 3. Survival: Clauses 2, 5, 7, 8, 9 and this clause 10 will survive the termination of this Licence.
 Termination of this Licence will not prejudice any right which Reckon may have, or but for the termination may have had, against you for a breach of this Licence.